elephantrobotics/mycobot_docs/mycobot_280_JN_en/3-FunctionsAndApplications/6.developmentGuide/python/8_example.md

 **Note: ** The corresponding baud rates of various devices are different.
 Please refer to the information to understand their baud rates when using them.
 The serial port number can be viewed through [Calculator Device Manager](https://docs.elephantrobotics.com/docs/gitbook/4-BasicApplication/4.1-myStudio/4.1.1-myStudio_download_driverinstalled.html#4113-%E5%A6%82%E4%BD%95%E5%8C%BA%E5%88%86cp210x%E5%92%8Ccp34x%E8%8A%AF%E7%89%87) or the serial port assistant.

+**The default serial port name of mycobot 280-JetsonNano version is "/dev/ttyTHS1" and the baud rate is 1000000，Note to change the serial port number and baud rate of the following program**.

 ## Control RGB light board

 ### myCobot